camaraproject/NumberVerification/code/API_definitions/CAMARA/NUMBER_VERIFICATION_API.md

 Two endpoints are defined in Number Verification API:

-- POST /number-verification/v0/verify : Verifies if the specified phone number (clear or hashed format) matches the one that the user is currently using.
+- POST /number-verification/v0/verify : Verifies if the specified phone number (plain text or hashed format) matches the one that the user is currently using.
 - GET /number-verification/v0/device-phone-number : Returns the phone number associated with the access token so API clients can verify the number themselves.

 **Authentication**

 Security access keys such as OAuth 2.0 3-legged Access Tokens used by Client applications to invoke this API with dedicated scope.
-Client **must authenticate via IP** to use this service.
+Client **must use network based authentication methods** to use this service.

 Sample API invocations are presented in Section 4.6.